sharon-meishi/COMP9323_Group13_WellbeingBridge/README.md

 ```

 ## Configuration specification (For database connection)
+### Backend
-The configuration of system in *./backend/config.py* and change following value as you need.
+Go to the configuration of system in *./backend/config.py* and change following value as you need.
 * DB_ACCOUNT: The username of database
 * DB_PASSWORD: The password for database user
 * DB_NAME: The database name on the database server
 * DB_URL: The host name of database
 * DB_PORT: The running port of database
+### Frontend
+Go to the configuration file in *./frontend/src/configData.json* and change following values as you need.
+* Google Cloud Platform API key

 ## Database initialization(First time only)